First lady Jill Biden tours Exact Sciences to highlight early cancer detection

 The visit capped a three-week run of national political figures, including President Joe Biden and Republican presidential nominees, seeking support in battleground Wisconsin as the 2024 campaign heats up.
 It’s the second stop by the Bidens in the Madison area this year.
 The president visited DeForest in February to deliver his first public speech after the State of the Union address.

-Jill Biden landed at Dane County International Airport early Thursday afternoon and first took an hourlong tour of an Exact Sciences laboratory.
+Jill Biden landed at Dane County Regional Airport early Thursday afternoon and first took an hourlong tour of an Exact Sciences laboratory.

 People are also reading…

 The Madison-headquartered company makes cancer screening tests.
-Exact Sciences' best-known product is Cologuard, an at-home colon cancer screening test.
+Exact Sciences’ best-known product is Cologuard, an at-home screening test for colon cancer.
 The company has about 6,500 employees, roughly 3,000 of whom are in Dane County, Exact Sciences spokesperson Stephanie Spanos said.

 The Exact Sciences tour highlighted the Biden administration’s recent reboot of the federal Cancer Moonshot initiative, originally launched in 2016, which seeks to reduce the cancer death rate by half within 25 years and generally improve the lives of people living with the disease, according to the White House.